 The responsibilities of the remuneration committee are to make recommendations to the Board on policy and structure for Directors' and senior management's remuneration, to make recommendations to the Board on the remuneration of executive and non-executive Directors, and to ensure that no Director is involved in deciding his own remuneration.
-During the FY2023, the remuneration committee has assessed the performance of the Directors, reviewed the remuneration of the Directors, considered the remuneration of the newly appointed Directors and made recommendations to the Board thereon.
+During the FY2024, the remuneration committee has assessed the performance of the Directors, reviewed the remuneration of the Directors in general, considered special adjustment in salary of specific Directors and senior management staff, considered the remuneration of the newly appointed Directors, reviewed the Group's policy on performance assessment of Directors and made recommendations to the Board thereon.